 Director | Curator FRSA, MA

-As founder and director of WERK each project is conceived with the objective to identify opportunities for artists to work in a site-specific and site-responsive way.
+As founder and director of WERK each project is conceived with the objective to identify opportunities for artists to work in a site-specific and context-specific way.
 She views the organisation of projects for contemporary art in terms similar to that of a music composition – they are at their heart about collaboration and improvisation.

 WERK Board of Trustees